ZEISS-PiWeb/PiWeb-MeshModel/README.md

 <img style="width:100px;" src="gfx/CubeSingleMesh.png" >

-This isn't exactly very nice, because the **normals are calculated per vertex** from the adjacent triangles.
+This isn't very nice, because the **normals are calculated per vertex** from the adjacent triangles.
 You could improve this by duplicating points and specifying precalculated normals, but there's an easier way: just create a single **mesh** object for **every side** of the cube:

 ```csharp
 static Mesh CreateSquare( Point3F p1, Point3F p2, Point3F p3, Point3F p4)